- 14 Friends of Palestine CODEPINK Women for Peace and Keep Hope Alive (1)

 Adie Mormech is a human rights advocate based in the Gaza Strip.

-Ahmed Moor is a Palestinian-American writer who was born in the Gaza
+Ahmed Moor is a Palestinian-American who was born in the Gaza

 Strip.
-He is a Soros Fellow, co-editor of After Zionism and a graduate student at Harvard's Kennedy School of Government.
+He is a Soros Fellow, co-editor of After Zionism and co-founder and CEO of liwwa.com.

 - Alaa Milbes (4)